• Skip to primary navigation

 • To keep the chapati from drying out while you are working with the others, keep them underneath a slightly damp towel or plastic wrap.

-Authentic Chapati
+Authentic Chapati.

 Tips For The Kenyan Beef Stew